Dialog: Cam Coordinates

 MD-Dialog-2DCamCoordiantes-STEP-No-Offset

-These are Read-Only if the Cam is a rotating part.
+Read-only if the Cam is a not stationary.

 MD-Dialog-2DCamCoordiantes-STEP-Offset